-The assessment concluded that water transfer from the potable water network may potentially have a negative impact on phosphate concentrations as the Company routinely doses its supplies with phosphate for plumbo-solvency control, to reduce the risk of lead entering customers taps from lead supply pipes.
-This may potentially temporarily raise phosphate concentrations such that they align with a lower WFD classification but this effect will not be long lasting.
-The overall impact significance (Table 8) is predicted to be at worst moderate negative for Blithfield Reservoir, in view of its SSSI status, and minor negative for the River Blithe, as it has a lower receptor value than the reservoir.
+The assessment concluded that water transfer from the potable water network may potentially have a negative impact on phosphate concentrations as the Company routinely doses its supplies with phosphate for plumbo-solvency control, to reduce the risk of lead entering customers' taps from lead supply pipes.
+This may potentially temporarily raise phosphate concentrations such that they align with a lower WFD classification.
+However, the time required for the transfer to move phosphate concentration into the Bad category far exceeds the time over which the transfer would operate (as it only operates during winter months).
+The impact on phosphate concentration, and therefore WFD classification, of the DP operation per se is negligible.
+The overall impact significance (Table 8) is predicted to be at worst (if the transfer is operated longer than planned) moderate negative for Blithfield Reservoir, in view of its SSSI status, and minor negative for the River Blithe, as it has a lower receptor value than the reservoir.